 - Aviation mishaps can occur due to a lack of maintenance or inadequate aviator training and experience.

-- Dog bites cause many fatalities every year and occur because the animal was not properly restrained or controlled.
+- Dog bites cause many fatalities yearly and occur because the animal is not adequately restrained or controlled.

 - Defective products such as furniture that tips over, dangerous automobile parts, and others can contribute to an untimely death.

-- Medical malpractice may include wrong diagnosis, pharmaceutical error, surgical mistake, wrong treatment, and others.
+- Medical malpractice may include wrong diagnosis, pharmaceutical errors, surgical mistakes, wrong treatment, and others.

 - Workplace accidents often involve fatal falls but can also occur from falling objects, crush injuries, and one of the many other hazards found in the workplace.